What’s in This Article

 - Major hubs include Dallas/Fort Worth (DFW), Charlotte (CLT), Miami (MIA), and Chicago O’Hare (ORD).

-- Popular vacation spots include Hawaii, the Caribbean, and Mexico, with frequent seasonal adjustments.
+- Popular vacation spots include Hawaii, the Caribbean, and Mexico, with frequent seasonal schedule adjustments.

-- Business travelers utilize the extensive network to reach key financial centers like New York, Los Angeles, and London.
+- Business travelers rely on the network to reach key financial centers like New York, Los Angeles, and London.

-- Partnerships with the oneworld alliance expand reach to regions like Australia and deep Asia.
+- Partnerships with the oneworld alliance expand AA’s reach to regions like Australia and deep Asia.

 Domestic Destinations